Posted On September 27, 2022 Personal Injury

 Even when you’re hurt, it’s hard not to feel embarrassed after a slip and fall.
 Hindsight is 20/20, and it’s easy to try and put some of the blame on yourself.
 However, according to the law, even if you are partially responsible for your injury, you have the right to make a claim.
 This is a legal determination known as comparative fault.

 How much responsibility you bear for the injury helps determine how much your claim is worth.
 Typically, the more the other party is at fault, the more you’re entitled to.
 For example, in a recent black ice settlement with Walmart, a woman sued after falling in their Sam’s Club parking lot.
 She had injuries that caused long-term pain and was able to settle with Walmart and the paving company for $795,000.

 This is another reason it’s always a good idea to speak with a personal injury attorney.
 They’ll help to make sure that your claim is not reduced or denied because of some partial liability on your part.

 For 25 years, Console and Associates has helped our clients successfully resolve their slip and fall claims.
 Their winter accidents left them serious injuries, which is why we fought so hard to get them the settlement they needed.
 A personal injury claim is about getting your life back on track.

 Determining liability is an important step to building a successful claim.
 If you’re in pain after slip, trip, or fall, see a doctor immediately.
 Left untreated, those minor injuries can quickly turn into life-altering pain.
-After speaking with your doctor, call us and speak with an attorney.
+After speaking with your doctor, call a local slip and fall attorney and speak with an attorney.
 You will get better.